Last Updated on March 19, 2021 by Julia Wilson

 Cats may have been domesticated for nine thousand years, but they haven’t lost many of their wild ways, and that extends to their toileting habits which include burying their feces.

-Burying feces is a natural cat instinct which most of us greatly appreciate unless it’s the local cat who is burying their feces in the neighbour’s sand pit that is.
+Burying feces is a natural cat instinct that most of us greatly appreciate unless it’s the local cat who is burying their feces in the neighbour’s sandpit that is.

 So why do cats bury their feces?

 There are two routinely accepted explanations as to why cats bury their feces, but I will add a third possible reason.